pantelis/vehicle-location-tracking/writeup.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

+The implementation is functional i.e. no OO design practices have been used such as classes to store the state of the detected vehicles.
+Because of that we do need to make use of

 ### Here are six frames and their corresponding heatmaps: